 UPDATED: June 2019

 Your baby is pretty much perfect.
 Oh, sure they have their days, but who doesn’t?
 You have done and will keep doing everything in your power to keep it that way, too.
 That includes doing your very best to ensure they keep that adorable smile, well, adorable.
 In your quest to help your baby get the best possible healthy start, you want to keep their teeth healthy and white spot free.
-So how do you keep baby’s teeth healthy and white spot free?
+So how do you deal with white spots on baby teeth?

 As it turns out, pearly white teeth may be beautiful, but super white spots on the teeth are not desirable.
 In general, white spots on baby teeth have one of two causes: 1) too much of a good thing, or 2) too much of a bad thing.